dylanljones/pyrekordbox/README.md

 - My-Setting files

-> **Note**: This project is **not** affiliated with Pioneer Corp. or its related companies in any way and has been written independently!
+> **Note**: This project is **not** affiliated with Pioneer Corp. or its related companies in any way and has been written independently! ``pyrekordbox`` is licensed under the MIT license.
+The maintainers of the project are not liable for any damages to your Rekordbox library.

 |⚠️|  This project is still under heavy development and might contain bugs or have breaking API changes in the future. |
 |----|:------------------------------------------------------------------------------------------------------------------|